ya0-yuan/tp/docs/UserGuide.md

 #### 4.3.6 Filtering hairdressers : `filter_hairdresser`

-You can filter the list of hairdressers in the database by keyword search that match their names.
+You can filter the list of hairdressers in the database with a keyword search that match their names.

 **Format:**